intel/intel-xai-tools/fuzz/README.md

 | intel_ai_safety/model_card_gen/validation.py                | 26    | 12   | 54%   |
 |-------------------------------------------------------------|-------|------|-------|
 | TOTAL                                                       | 835   | 416  | 50%   |

+Remember that the test may not be designed to exercise all the instrumented code, only a certain part or parts of it.
+It can be more helpful to look at the individual file coverage than the total.

 ### Leak Detection